 The author also details what some of her fellow patients are up to.
 She reminds us of the fine line between what she describes as the “parallel universe” between being “sane” and “insane.”

-With letters and documents from Kaysen’s treatment, and short to-the-point chapters the reader is constantly reminded that this is not a light-hearted fictional book, but a very real and harrowing account of incarceration.
+With letters and documents from Kaysen’s treatment and short, to-the-point chapters, the reader is constantly reminded that this is not a light-hearted fictional book but an authentic and harrowing account of incarceration.
 This is not a story told in a chronological sequence as it leaps from topics and scenes but remains compelling and keeps readers on their toes.

-This book was so raw, I love how she had no qualms putting herself out there like this.
-Borderline Personality Disorder is one of the most highly stigmaitsed mental illnesses.
-People with BPD are painted as monsters, manipulators, abusive, liars etc, when Susana Kayson shows us that this isn’t the case.
-She’s not some big scary monster, she’s a person like you and me.
-Even if you don’t have BPD, you can probably still relate to her.
+This book was so raw; I love how she had no qualms putting herself out there like this.
+Borderline Personality Disorder is one of the most highly stigmatized mental illnesses.
+People with BPD are painted as monsters, manipulators, abusive, liars, etc., but Kaysen challenges this.

 I also really enjoyed the movie adaption of Girl, Interrupted with Winona Ryder and Angelina Jolie.

-If you’re interested in books about mental health you may also enjoy Me & My Mate Jeffrey by Nial Breslin.
+If you’re interested in books about mental health, you may also enjoy Me & My Mate Jeffrey by Niall Breslin.

-Ironically, the hospital Susana was in, is the very same one Slyvia Plath spent some time in, which largely inspired the Bell Jar.
+Ironically, Susanna’s hospital is the same one Sylvia Plath spent some time in, which largely inspired The Bell Jar.